 “Wherever the hero may wander, whatever he may do, he is ever in the presence of his own essence—for he has the perfected eye to see.
 There is no separateness.”

-This compostable packaging, nearly a year in the making, reflects the values and aesthetics of the roasters and team at 1000 Faces Coffee.
+This compostable packaging, nearly a year in the making, reflects the values and aesthetics of the team at 1000 Faces Coffee.

 "Aesthetically, we wanted to bring together the origin and the brewer.
 The spirographs echo coffee blossoms and other organic shapes (incl a lil bean cross-section if you look closely) and the color of the kraft paper with the slight creamy white swirls echo both the gentle steam rising from a hot cup and, of course, the milk designs of latte art.
 And finally, we love that the bag pays homage to the diversity in coffee origins via the colorful coffee identifier labels.
 Greenish blues for Africa, reddish tones for Central & South America, purples for Southeast Asia, and good ol' black and white for blends and decaf."

 The atmosphere of 1000 Faces Coffee is warm and welcoming, reflecting their relationship to the community and the environment.
-Everything is chosen with sustainability, practicality, and beauty in mind.
+Everything is chosen with sustainability, practicality, and beauty in mind by the roasters and their team.

 I designed the espresso machine grate and the pour over menu to fit the aesthetic of the roaster.
 A custom metal stand was cut and shaped so that we could use magnets to create a menu where we could change out our selection easily while also cutting down on the waste of printing new selection menus each week.